abinit/abinit/doc/tutorial/rttddft.md

 If you are interested you can follow the first two tutorials on PAW:
 [PAW1](/tutorial/paw1) and [PAW2](/tutorial/paw2).

-This tutorial should take about XXX hour to complete, depending on the amount of computing power you have access to and how much of the convergence study you decide to do.
+This tutorial should take about two hours to complete, depending on the amount of computing power you have access to and how much of the convergence study you decide to do.

 [TUTORIAL_README]